League City Divorce Mediation Lawyer

 Mediation is a form of alternative dispute resolution designed to help parties avoid the high costs and slow schedule of court.
 When you hire a divorce mediator, you and your partner present the issues you need help resolving to a neutral third party.
 Then, the mediator works with you to help you come to an agreement.

-You generally must attend mediation when a court orders you to.
+Couples seeking a divorce generally must attend mediation when a court orders them to.
 However, you can object if your spouse has subjected you or your children to family violence.
 Even if the court still requires you to attend mediation, you can request protective measures like avoiding face-to-face contact and being in separate rooms.

 How Does Divorce Mediation Work?